np-overflow/hacknflag-writeups/crypto/american-breakfast/README.md

 This challenge is actually a custom bacon cipher.

-Instead of A and B, I used T and R.
+Instead of A and B, T and R are used.

 Modify the bacon cipher look up table to T and R and decode it.

 For the ones that are not in the lookup table, you can guess the characters as they are { , } or _

 ## flag